Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Purchasing an Xfinity Mobile Plan In-Store

 Do you like human assistants when you’re shopping?
 Sometimes we all do.
-Xfinity has them at 300 brick-and-mortar locations.
+Xfinity offers assistance at 300 brick-and-mortar locations.
 A store visit will make sense if you’re skittish about online payments or prefer a little TLC when you’re transferring your phone number to another carrier.

 On the other hand, many of us haven’t gone back to our pre-pandemic shopping routines and prefer online shopping.2 Xfinity has stepped up with plenty of online tools to help us make informed decisions about our new cellular service before we sign on the dotted line, such as their nifty savings calculator, which actually helped me find the best Xfinity plan for my family in seconds.